ConorWilliams/Cpp_Include/xrray/README.txt

 automatically integrated into xrray expression using the ELEM_FUNCT_MACRO (FUNCTION, METHODNAME) macro detailed in xrray/core/base.hpp

-some still work in progress:
+Some still work in progress:

 Supported operations: (), [], +, -, *, /, %, =, +=, -=, *=, /=, %=